 The main difference between the two systems is that you'll need to have your oil supply delivered and stored in a tank.
 You can read more about heating oil tanks, prices and ordering in our guide to heating oil.

-We also found that it’s common for the hot water temperature to decline in oil systems, as more water is used.
+We've also found that it’s common for the hot water temperature to decline in oil systems, as more water is used.
 For more information on the pros and cons of an oil central heating system, see our home heating systems guide.

 Oil is a more efficient fuel than gas, so you'll get a good return on every unit of energy.
 But, like gas, the price of oil can fluctuate so sometimes it will be more cost effective.

-You should choose a professional registered with the Oil Firing Technical Association (Oftec) to install an oil boiler and heating system.
 Which?
-Local can also help you find recommended boiler servicing engineers in your area – and it's advisable to have your oil boiler serviced each year.
+Trusted Traders can help you find recommended boiler servicing engineers in your area – and it's advisable to have your oil boiler serviced each year.